awattsFNAL/horn_fieldmapping/README.md

-# horn_fieldmapping
+# horn_fieldmap
-Code for the MI-8 NuMI horn field-mapping system.
+ An application for controlling the NuMI horn longitudinal field-mapping system at MI-8.